How to Apply

 • What kind of boy succeeds at Crescent?

-Students who succeed at Crescent possess intellectual curiosity and good interpersonal skills, are willing to take risks and show compassion for their classmates, take responsibility for their actions and involve themselves in various co-curricular programs.
+Boys who thrive at Crescent are engaged citizens who possess curiosity and a developing growth mindset.
+They are willing to be courageous, show compassion for others, possess self-awareness, and collaborate effectively.
 Our annual attrition rate of only 2-3% indicates that most boys who are accepted remain at Crescent through to graduation.

 • Why is Crescent School an all-boys school?

 Crescent is a school for boys by intention: we understand how boys learn, play and grow.
 Studies indicate that boys develop learning skills and abilities at a different rate than girls, particularly in terms of reading, writing and organizational skills in the early years.
 Social skills also develop at different stages.
 In its all-male environment, Crescent can utilize guidelines for development that are in line with current research findings on how boys learn.
 The school also provides ample opportunity for physical education and sports that addresses the kinesthetic aspect of male growth.
-At the high school level, a single gender environment removes the distraction of impressing the opposite sex and allows the students to express their feelings and opinions in a less self-conscious setting.
 As a day school, the students have ample exposure to social growth at home and on the weekend.
-Crescent School also provides co-educational co-curricular opportunities such as drama productions and dances with students from all-girls schools.
+Crescent School also provides co-educational, co-curricular opportunities such as drama productions, athletics, and social events with students from other schools.

 Learn more about why Crescent is an all-boys school